UW Law makes consistent, meaningful progress on diversity-related initiatives

 FACULTY TRAININGS AND WORKSHOPS

-UW Law has organized several trainings focused on diversity, equity, inclusion, multiculturism and anti-racism.
+UW Law has organized several trainings focused on diversity, equity, inclusion, multiculturalism and anti-racism.
 They include:

 - A panel discussion on “Preparing for Fall Quarter 2020” featured Alex Alben of UCLA, Mohammed Badissy of Dickinson, J.B.
 Kim of Lewis and Clark, Shannon Bartlett of Northwestern, and Kellye Testy of LSAC.